Improving recovery by offering a complete picture of the well

 A comprehensive view of the downhole environment

-With a fibre optic cable in place the sensor array intended for fracture monitoring can then become a versatile monitoring system for the life of the well, allowing for objectives such as cement evaluation, flow-back and production monitoring, seismic surveying and well integrity surveillance to be accessed as required and without further intervention.
+Although intended for fracture monitoring, our fiber optic solution can become a versatile monitoring system for the life of the well, allowing for objectives such as cement evaluation, flow-back and production monitoring, seismic surveying and well integrity surveillance to be accessed as required and without further intervention.

 Our remote operation capabilities not only increase efficiency, but significantly improve safety as well as our hydraulic fracture monitoring service requires minimal on-site time.
 This delivers obvious HSE advantages.

 Hydraulic Fracture Monitoring with Silixa’s real-time display and analysis capabilities customers can optimise pump schedule and treatment designs to help reduce completions time and reduce casing and plug failures that result in expensive recovery and repair operations.